Lata Mangeshkar back on ventilator, under aggressive therapy: Doctor | Health

 The 92-year-old singer tested positive for Covid with mild symptoms and was admitted on January 8 to Breach Candy Hospital's intensive care unit (ICU) where she is being treated by Dr Pratit Samdani and his team of doctors.

 ''Lata Mangeshkar didi is in Breach Candy Hospital, in the ICU.
 She continues to be under aggressive therapy and is tolerating the procedures well at this moment,'' Samdani told reporters outside the south Mumbai hospital.
-Earlier in the day, he said Mangeshkar's health had worsened.
+Later in the day, Mangeshkar's sister Asha Bhosle visited the hospital to check on the veteran playback singer.

+''I'm hopeful she'll be fine, even I'm praying.
+Doctors have informed she is stable, there is improvement,'' Asha Bhosle told reporters while leaving the hospital.

+Several high-profile personalities have visited the hospital including Maharashtra Navnirman Sena (MNS) chief Raj Thackeray, filmmaker Madhur Bhandarkar and NCP leader Supriya Sule to check on the singer.

 ''She is not doing well.
 She continues to be in the ICU under treatment and has been put on ventilator again,'' Samdani told PTI.